tabularelf/lexicon/4.0.4/google-sheets.md

 If this function is called while in production, it will just declare the file contents directly.

+?> If this cannot be downloaded to the project files, it will instead be downloaded to a temporary location.
+On other platforms this may be `temp_directory + "./lexicon"`.
+Or in some rarer cases, just `".lexicon"`.

 #### **Example**
 ```gml
 LexiconGSDeclare("translations.csv", "1asf3f4fqaf34f34", "6009008");